 Final inspection and approval of all work required under the contract shall be performed by the designated State officials.

-(IF APPLICABLE) The State and/or its authorized representatives shall have the right to enter any premises where the Vendor or Subcontractor duties under the contract are being performed, and to inspect, monitor or otherwise evaluate the work being performed.
+The State and/or its authorized representatives shall have the right to enter any premises where the Vendor or Subcontractor duties under the contract are being performed, and to inspect, monitor or otherwise evaluate the work being performed.
 All inspections and evaluations shall be at reasonable times and in a manner that will not unreasonably delay work.

 PAYMENT (Nonnegotiable)